andreaorbase/CMSC-125_OSHang/README.md

 🎯 Player enters an alphabet key in the text field and submit this guess by pressing the enter key.
 No number and special symbols are allowed to be typed.

 🎯 The system will check if the letter is in the word.

+### Example
   &emsp; 🟩 If it **IS** in the word
   &emsp; 👉🏻 all the instances of the letter in the word will appear, replacing the _ they are positioned in; and
   &emsp; 👉🏻 the letter in the virtual keyboard will turn green;